-Deutsche Bank has announced the implementation of a digital signature feature to speed up account openings for its corporate clients.
+Deutsche Bank has announced the mplementation of a digital signature feature to speed up account openings for its corporate clients.
+The bank says document and contract account opening transactions from origination to closing to electronic filing, all in a digital

 The bank says document and contract signing remains one of the most important and frequent processes between banks and its clients and until today involves a high degree of manual processing.

-Deutsche Bank's first corporate client to incorporate DocuSign as a solution was US-based Honeywell.
+Deutsche Bank's first corporate client to incorporate DocuSign as a solution was u.S-based Honeywell.
 Clients can use the signature to open accounts, sign documents and buy products from the bank.